oroinc/documentation/backend/configuration/yaml/jsmodules.rst

 **type**: ``map``

-Add a module name to this section to be able to import a module with name that is determined at runtime.
+Add a module name to this section to be able to import a module with the name that is determined at runtime.

 .. code-block:: javascript
     :linenos: